radhesh1/hello_world/README.md

     ```
     insmod hello_world_mod.ko
     ```

 10. Check if the module got loaded into the kernel properly. lsmod lists all the currently loaded kernel modules.

     ```
-    hello
+    lsmod | grep "hello"
     ```

 11. Check dmesg logs after inserting your kernel module.
 You will find the hello world module’s init function’s printk message being logged into the dmesg logs.

     ```
     dmesg
     ```

 12. Let’s now remove the hello world kernel module from the kernel. rmmod command is used for that.

     ```
-    rmmod hello_world_mod.ko
+    rmmod hello_world_mod
     ```

+13. Check dmesg logs after removing the kernel module.
+You will observe that hello world module’s exit function’s printk message also being logged into the dmesg logs.

+    ```
+    dmesg
+    ```

+   **Note: Make sure to append the correct .o name to the obj-m variable in the make file (should be similar to the file name used for the kernel module program).
+As hello_world_mod.c name is used for the kernel module program in this example, the respective object file name hello_world_mod.o needs to be appended to the obj-m variable in make file.**